TMJ Treatment Lansdale, PA

 • Pain when biting or chewing

 Contact Brookwood Dental Associates if you have any of these symptoms.
-Our team will examine your teeth, gums, and jaw joints in order to recommend the right treatment for you.
+Our team will examine your teeth, gums, and jaw joints and recommend the right treatment for you.
 Every patient is different, so we will help you determine what works for your specific TMJ problems.

 How to Treat TMJ Disorders

-There are a number of treatments that benefit patients with TMJ disorders:
+There are several treatments that benefit patients with TMJ disorders:

 • Physical Therapy: For patients with moderate TMJ disorders, we will often recommend physical therapy.
 Physical therapists help improve mobility with jaw and arm exercises to improve posture and lessen tension on the temporomandibular joints.

 • Tooth Realignment: In some cases, extremely crooked or misaligned teeth contribute to TMJ disorders.
-This is because they create an unbalanced bite, which puts stress on different areas of the mouth.
+This is because they create an unbalanced bite, which stresses different mouth areas.
 Patients who receive braces or Invisalign can realign their smile and assuage TMJ pain and dysfunction.

 TMJ Disorder FAQs